Milan Central Station Shoah Memorial hosts tours to inaugurate new space

 At the time, I was a little concerned that a new grand memorial might take funding and attention away from CDEC.
 Then I met Guido Morpurgo, memorial architect in 2008, and wrote a very short op ed for the Boston Globe.
 And in 2012, I visited again, this time I met Guido and Shoah Memorial Foundation President Roberto Jarach at the the construction site.

-The site was vast, dark, and loud, and I could tell that Guido’s plans in this space could be powerfully translated into an important visitor experience.
-I visited again in 2014, and then did not go back until last week.
+The site was vast, dark, and loud, and I could tell that Guido’s plans in this space could be effectively translated into an important visitor experience.
+I visited again in 2014, and then did not go back until last week, June 15, 2022.
 I knew that the CDEC board had decided to move the archive and library into the memorial space.

 The only problem with that plan was the site in which CDEC was housed was also an important site of memory.
 In 1938, when Racial Laws were promulgated in Italy, Jewish children found their oasis and their school in this very building.
 I felt a bit sad that this important site of memory might have less traffic.